 HIP39038 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD66006.

-237 G. Pup Radius has been calculated as being 3.45 times bigger than the Sun.
+237 G. Puppis estimated radius has been calculated as being 3.45 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 2,403,404.13.km.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.89 which gave the calculated distance to 237 G. Pup as 838.47 light years away from Earth or 257.07 parsecs.
-It would take a spaceship travelling at the speed of light, 838.47 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.89000 which gave the calculated distance to 237 G. Puppis as 838.47 light years away from Earth or 257.07 parsecs.
+If you want that in miles, it is about 4,929,051,016,653,261.48, based on 1 Ly = 5,878,625,373,183.61 miles.